Rags (musical): Hope Mill Theatre

 The UK premiere of the revised version of Rags was produced at Manchester's Hope Mill Theatre, playing from March 2 to April 6, 2019.
 The production was directed by Bronagh Lagan and starred Rebecca Trehearn as Rebecca, Valda Aviks as Rachel, Gavin James as Bonfman, Sam Peggs as Ben, Jane Quinn as Anna, Michael S. Siegel as Avram, Robert Tripolino as Sal, Tim Walton as Jack, Lydia White as Bella.
 James Dangerfield, Emma Fraser, James Hastings and Hanna Khogali were members of the ensemble as well as being an on-stage band.
 The role of David was shared between George Varley and Lochlan White.
 This production at the Hope Mill Theatre was Co-produced by Hope Mill Theatre and Aria Entertainment with association of Knockhardy Productions.
-The London transfer of this production will open at the Park Theatre, London on January 9, 2020.
+The London transfer of this production opened at the Park Theatre, London on January 9, 2020.

 Plot

 The following synopsis applies to the rewritten production (not the most recent Goodspeed version) and not the show that originally appeared on Broadway.
 As such, some musical numbers and subplots are not accounted for.